 - Staff: Attend regular meetings of the staff assembly.

 - General Meeting: Attend the annual PhDnet General Meeting to keep up with recent MPS-wide changes.

 - exchange: Establish interdisciplinary exchange with doctoral researchers of other Max Planck Institutes in your city or elsewhere in form of collaborations, workshops, seminars, get-togethers, ...

 - Hubs: Connect to your local group of MPI PhD representatives (a "Hub", since often multiple MPIs are located in the same city or area).

 - seminars: You may contact the Seminars Group of the PhDnet which can help you significantly in organizing a soft skill or scientific seminar and to provide funding for its realization.

 - local administration: Seek for cooperation with your institute's administration.
 This is a prerequisite for the successful implementation of the goals of a PhD representative and provides mutual benefits for both partners.
-In general, the PhD representative is providing services, which make a PhD at the given MPI more attractive to all students.
+In general, the PhD representative is providing services, which make a PhD at the given MPI more attractive to all doctoral researchers.
 This should be a major concern of every administration board and thus, cooperation should not be a problem.
 However, problems with the administration of some institutes have been reported in the past.
 This might be due to the fact that the mutualism of such cooperation has not been fully recognized by all involved persons, or there have been misunderstandings concerning the competences of different sections in either party.
 In any case, the PhD representative should seek for an introductory and/or clarifying discussion with the administration board.